gyrusdentatus/nymCHAT/README.md

     - After registration, log in using your username to access the messaging features.

 **Search**
-	- To start a chat with a new user, click the search button in the top right.
+	- To start a chat with a new user, click the search button at the top.
 	- Enter the username and click search. *Note: Usernames are CASE SENSITIVE*

 **Send Messages**: